-Whether you’re buying lunch at your office or school cafeteria, or trying to navigate through a buffet at a party or restaurant, arming yourself with smart strategies before you serve yourself will help you make the best food choices.
-Here are a few healthy eating tips to remember the next time you’re in a cafeteria or at a buffet:
+Whether you’re buying lunch at your office or school cafeteria, or trying to navigate a buffet at a restaurant, planning ahead before you serve yourself will help you make the best food choices.
+Here are a few strategies to keep in mind the next time you’re eating in a cafeteria or at a buffet:

-Eating regularly from the salad bar can be a good way to stick to your healthy eating plan.
-Help yourself to filling, non-starchy vegetables like broccoli and cauliflower and go easy on the cheese and salad dressing (olive oil and vinegar is a good choice; just remember that 2 tablespoons is the right amount to use for dressing salads).
-Instead of iceberg lettuce, choose dark leafy greens, such as arugula, spinach, Swiss chard, romaine lettuce, and/or mesclun.
-On Phase 2, enjoy the pre-cut fresh-fruit offerings (except especially sugary pineapple and watermelon).
-Instead of topping your salad with bacon bits and croutons, sprinkle on some nuts and seeds, like sliced almonds, chopped walnuts or pecans, or pumpkin seeds, for a healthy crunch.
+Making the right choices at a salad bar can be a good way to maintain your healthy eating plan.
+Help yourself to filling, nonstarchy vegetables like broccoli and cauliflower and go easy on the cheese and salad dressing (olive oil and vinegar is a good choice; just remember that 2 tablespoons is the right amount to use for dressing salads).
+Instead of iceberg lettuce, choose dark leafy greens, such as arugula, spinach, red leaf or romaine lettuce, and/or mesclun.
+On Phase 2, enjoy the pre-cut fresh-fruit offerings (except sugary pineapple and watermelon) or add a small amount of dried fruit, if available, to your salad.
+Instead of topping your salad with bacon bits and croutons, sprinkle on some nuts or seeds, like sliced almonds, chopped walnuts or pecans, or pumpkin seeds, for a healthy crunch.
 You can also add some grilled chicken or steak, tofu cubes, your choice of beans or other legumes, a hard-boiled egg, or some tuna or salmon for a boost of protein.
-Tossing in a couple of avocado slices will add some flavor and keep you feeling satisfied.
+Tossing in a couple of avocado slices (and using less dressing) will add some flavor and good fats and keep you feeling satisfied.

-Soups are a healthy and filling choice on the South Beach Diet when they are light, flavorful, and made with a variety of nutritious ingredients, including vegetables, lean meats, seafood, beans and other legumes, and whole grains, like quinoa, whole-wheat pasta, and barley (Phase 2).
-Try a minestrone, or a soup made with broccoli or cauliflower in a beef, chicken, or vegetable broth base.
-Chilled tomato- or cucumber-based soups, like gazpacho, are also a good option.
-Be sure to avoid soups made with heavy cream, full-fat milk, or with white rice, white potatoes, or white pasta.
+Soups are a healthy and filling cafeteria or buffet option on the South Beach Diet when they are made without cream or white potatoes, white rice, or white pasta and with a variety of nutritious ingredients, such as vegetables, lean meats, poultry, or seafood, beans and other legumes, and/or whole grains like quinoa and barley (Phase 2).
+Try a black bean soup, or a soup made with broccoli or cauliflower in a beef, chicken, or vegetable broth base.
+Chilled tomato- or cucumber-based soups, like gazpacho, are also a good option in warmer months.

 Some cafeterias and buffets offer individual stations that allow you to select the ingredients for your own omelet, pasta dish, or stir-fry.
-If you want an omelet, be sure to request plenty of vegetables, like bell peppers, tomatoes, spinach, and broccoli, and choose a reduced-fat cheese, if available.
-For stir-fries, go for grilled chicken breast, shrimp, tofu, bok choy, broccoli, green beans, bell peppers, and mushrooms and make sure the “frying” oil is olive oil or canola oil.
-If you’re ordering pasta, stick to a 1/2-cup serving of whole-wheat pasta and choose a marinara, pesto, olive oil-and-garlic, or a white-wine sauce.
-No matter what station you choose, order wisely, avoiding the refined starches and fatty options like burgers and fries, breaded chicken, and pepperoni pizza.
+If you want an omelet, your best bet is to fill it with vegetables like bell peppers, tomatoes, spinach, and/or broccoli.
+If you want cheese, make sure it’s reduced-fat.
+For stir-fries, go for grilled chicken breast, shrimp, tofu, bok choy, broccoli, green beans, bell peppers, and/or mushrooms and make sure the “frying” oil is peanut, safflower, or canola oil.
+If you’re ordering pasta, stick to a 1/2-cup serving of whole-wheat pasta and choose a marinara, pesto, olive oil and garlic, or white wine-based sauce.
+Avoid stations serving white pasta, burgers and fries, breaded chicken, and pepperoni pizza.

 Many of the desserts in cafeterias and buffets are diet busters.
 Rather than choosing a dessert as you pass through the line the first time, wait until the end of your meal to select a sugar-free gelatin cup or fruit salad (Phase 2), or limit yourself to three bites of a decadent dessert if you’re on Phase 2 or beyond.
 Better yet, avoid temptation and wait until you get home to have a South Beach Diet–friendly dessert you’ve prepared yourself.

 If you'd like your chicken breast without the creamy sauce or you wish there were broccoli on the salad bar, speak up!
-Many party caterers and food managers at cafeterias can accommodate special orders and meet your requests.
+Often food managers can accommodate special orders and meet your requests.